sukshatharao/problems_vs_algorithms/explanation_4.md

 variables low, mid and high and variable to store the middle value a copy of the input list/array: O(n).
-I swapped elements without temp variable
+I swapped elements without temp variable n is the input size of the array/list.

 Big O Time Complexity
 O(n) where n is the number of elements in the list.